-The purpose of the Asian Borderlands Research Programme is to encourage academic research on Asian border regions, including exchange between both local and foreign scholars from a wide variety of disciplinary backgrounds in the arts, humanities and social sciences.
-The concerns are varied, ranging from migratory movements, transformations in cultural, linguistic and religious practices, to ethnic mobilization and conflict, marginalisation, and environmental concerns.
-The aim of the Asian Borderlands Research Programme is to generate new knowledge and methodologies in order to better understand these transitional zones, and contribute to a reconfiguration of theoretical and methodological approaches to border regions in general.
-At present, the Asian Borderlands Study Programme primarily includes scholars who have been working on the transformation of culture and society in South and Southeast Asia.
+The purpose of the network is to encourage academic exchange between both local and foreign scholars from a wide variety of disciplinary backgrounds in the arts, humanities and social sciences.
+Its concerns are varied, ranging from migratory movements, transformations in cultural, linguistic and religious practices, to ethnic mobilization and conflict, marginalisation, and environmental concerns.

 Activated Borders: Re-openings, Ruptures and Relationships